boost/combiner/README.md

 - Clone this repository and `cd` into it
 - Run `npm run watch:firefox` or `npm run watch:chrome` to get the HMR
+- For chrome:
   - In your Chrome extensions tab, enable "developer mode", then click the "load unpacked extension..." button and select the `build/` directory within the location where you cloned this repository
+- For firefox:
+  - Run `npm run web-ext:run`
+  - Wait for firefox to open with the extension loaded
 - Navigate to a PivotalTracker project in your browser and voilá!

 ## III.
 Deployment